Dhanudhanaraj/WDM_EXP9/README.md

-### EX9 Preprocessing on Twitter Data using Rapidminer
+## EX9:Preprocessing on Twitter Data using Rapidminer
 ### DATE:10.03.2025
+### AIM:
-### AIM: To implement preprocessing technique on Twitter Data using Rapidminer
+To implement preprocessing technique on Twitter Data using Rapidminer
 ### Description:
 <div align = "justify">
 RapidMiner provides data mining and machine learning procedures including: data loading and transformation (ETL), data preprocessing and visualization,